Seiya Suzuki Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 13th-ranked team ERA among all league pitching staffs (4.07).
+- The Pirates have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (65 total, one per game).
+- Pirates pitchers combine to allow 67 home runs (one per game), the seventh-fewest in baseball.

-- Ortiz makes the start for the Pirates, his sixth of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts in 27 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw five innings against the Oakland Athletics, allowing two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.